microsoft/ccf-app-samples/GET_STARTED.md

 #### Testing: Using docker containers

-Build and run one of these docker files ["ccf_app_js.virtual" or "ccf_app_js.enclave"] to start a CCF network with one node and one member after that you need to execute governance steps to deploy the application and open the network for users to begin access the app endpoints. all the governance steps is done manually using [proposal submit and vote process](https://microsoft.github.io/CCF/main/governance/proposals.html).
+Build and run one of these docker files ["ccf_app_js.virtual" or "ccf_app_js.enclave"] to start a CCF network with one node and one member.
+After that, you need to execute governance steps to deploy the application and open the network for users to begin access the app endpoints.
+All the governance steps need to be done manually using [proposal submit and vote process](https://microsoft.github.io/CCF/main/governance/proposals.html).

 ##### Build and run docker container to start a CCF network